egonw/commons-dws-public/vault/open-notebook.commons.rouchene.2023.10.11.md

 For bacteria: Starch casien agar(https://www.nature.com/articles/202928a0).
 We prepared a mineral solution composed of 2 g/L (NH4)2SO4, 4 g/L KH2PO4, 6 g/L Na2HPO4, 0.05 g/L CaCl.2H2O,
 0.2 g/L MgSO4.7H2O, and 0.01 g/L FeSO4.7H2O (https://link.springer.com/article/10.1007/s11270-016-2789-z).

+### Ecoplate
+According to Rima et al., the EcoPlates™ test, especially when applied to soil, can be challenging to replicate and standardize due to the lack of detailed procedures and protocols.
+The main issues with this technique primarily concern soil preparation, bacterial inoculum densities, and the correct definition of the reference value (blank) when calculating diversity indices.
+Based on our previous research in agricultural soils, we propose a standardized and precise step-by-step method for assessing the functional diversity of a soil bacterial community using Biolog® EcoPlates (https://www.mdpi.com/2076-3417/9/19/4035).